roberto-buratti/Lastminute/README.md

 ***CAVE***: The filter on "Stars" acts on a `not-less-than` basis, instead of `equal-to`.
 IMHO it is more useful this way.

 ***CAVE***: Actually the server returns all the prices in EUR (€).
-I randomly changed some hotel to use GBP (£) or USD ($) just to let the user to be able to experiment the `Currency` filter.
+I randomly change some hotel to use GBP (£) or USD ($) just to let the user to be able to experiment the `Currency` filter.

 ##### 2. **Reverse Sort**